Agoric/documentation/main/glossary/README.md

 give and want use [keywords](#keywords) defined by the contract.
 Each specifies via an [amount](#amounts), a description of what asset they are willing to give/want to get, and how much of it.

-## Purse **tyg**
+## Purse
 Purses hold [amounts](#amount) of a certain [mint](#mint) issued assets.
 Specifically amounts that are _stationary_.
 Purses can transfer part of their held balance to a [payment](#payment), which is usually used to transfer value.
 A purse's contents are all of the same [brand](#brand).

 For more information, see the [ERTP Guide's Purses section](./ertp/guide/purses-and-payments.md#purses-and-payments) and the [ERTP API's Purses section](./ertp/api/purse.md).

 ## Quatloos
-An imaginary currenty Agoric docmentation uses in examples.
+An imaginary currency Agoric documentation uses in examples.
 For its origins, see the Wikipedia entry for the Star Trek episode [The Gamesters of Triskelion](https://en.wikipedia.org/wiki/The_Gamesters_of_Triskelion).

 ## Reallocate/Reallocation